What can be done to Reduce Breast Size?

 Patients report a very high satisfaction rate for breast reduction surgery.
 Further, it is considered to be one of the most positively life-changing of all plastic surgery procedures.

-Is Breast Reduction the Best Solution for Large, Heavy Breasts?
+Is Breast Reduction Surgery the Best Solution for Large, Heavy Breasts?

 Breast size results from a combination of factors.
 These include your genetics, your body composition and your overall breast composition, your weight/body mass index and your stage of life.
 Even thin individuals can have heavy or voluminous breasts that cause them concerns or health issues such as neck, shoulder or back pain.
 Hormones can also sometimes have an effect on your breast size and shape, as can your overall metabolism.
 If you have large breasts, you don’t have many choices if you want them to become smaller.
 You can lose weight, bind your breasts or have them surgically reduced.
 But sometimes even losing weight won’t reduce your breast size to the degree you’re seeking.
 That’s a great time to visit with a plastic surgeon to discuss what’s involved with breast reduction surgery.